Twelfth Dynasty of Egypt

-The Twelfth Dynasty of ancient Egypt (Dynasty XII) is a series of rulers reigning from 1991–1802 BC (190 years), at what is often considered to be the apex of the Middle Kingdom (Dynasties XI–XIV).
-The dynasty periodically expanded its territory from the Nile Delta and valley South beyond the second cataract and East into Canaan.
+The Twelfth Dynasty of ancient Egypt (Dynasty XII) is a series of rulers reigning from c.
+1991–1802 BC (c.
+190 years), at what is often considered to be the apex of the Middle Kingdom (Dynasties XI–XIV).
+The dynasty periodically expanded its territory from the Nile Delta and its valley to the south beyond the second cataract and to the east into Canaan.

 The Twelfth Dynasty was marked by relative stability and development.
 It has a notably well recorded history for the period.
 Its first pharaoh was Amenemhat I and its final was Sobekneferu.

 History

+In the view of Egyptologist Frank Yurco:

+The XIIth Dynasty (1991–1786 BCE) originated from the Aswan region.
+As expected, strong Nubian features and dark coloring are seen in their sculpture and relief work.
+This dynasty ranks as among the greatest, whose fame far outlived its actual tenure on the throne.

 The chronology of the Twelfth Dynasty is the most stable of any period before the New Kingdom.
 The Turin Royal Canon gives 213 years (1991–1778 BC).
 Manetho stated that it was based in Thebes, but from contemporary records it is clear that the first king of this dynasty, Amenemhat I, moved its capital to a new city named "Amenemhat-itj-tawy" ("Amenemhat the Seizer of the Two Lands"), more simply called, Itjtawy.
 The location of Itjtawy has not been discovered yet, but it is thought to be near the Fayyum, probably near the royal graveyards at el-Lisht.

 The order of its rulers of the Twelfth Dynasty is well known from several sources: two lists recorded at temples in Abydos and one at Saqqara, as well as lists derived from Manetho's work.
 A recorded date during the reign of Senusret III can be correlated to the Sothic cycle, consequently, many events during this dynasty frequently can be assigned to a specific year.
 However, scholars now have expressed skepticism in the usefulness of the referred date, due to the fact that location affects observation of the Sothic cycle.

 Egypt underwent various developments under the Twelfth Dynasty, including the reorganization of the kingdom's administration and agricultural developments in the Fayyum.
 The Twelfth Dynasty was also responsible for significant expansion of Egyptian borders, with campaigns pushing into Nubia and the Levant.

 The Twelfth Dynasty is often considered the apex of Egypt's Middle Kingdom.
 The Middle Kingdom spans the Eleventh, Thirteenth, and Fourteenth dynasties, but some scholars only consider the 11th and 12th dynasties to be part of the Middle Kingdom.